nterreri/thesis/report/chapter6.md

 see Chapter 2 for a discussion of alternatives.

-Secondly, the categorizer module (to which only a week was dedicated during this project) could be made more robust and extended to use sequence classifiers, potentially extending the NLTK open source project (see Appendix D for initial research in this direction).
-Eventually, this should become part of the preprocessing layer to inform the input to the rule-based chatbot enigne with the output of a machine learning component.
+Secondly, the categorizer module (to which only a week was dedicated during this project) could be made more robust to use sequence classifiers, potentially extending the NLTK open source project (see Appendix D for initial research in this direction).
+Eventually, this should become part of the preprocessing layer to inform the input to the rule-based chatbot engine with the output of a machine learning component (as outlined in Chapter 2.4).

-Third, generation of RiveScript (or other specialized languages) could be investigated following up on the initial results with the synonym generation package.
-This could dynamically generate synonyms to help improve pattern matchers.
+Third, generation of RiveScript (or similar specialized languages) could be investigated following up on the initial results with the synonym generation package.

 Finally and most importantly, it may be desirable to investigate information-retrieval techniques to extract information from the conversation data gathered during conversations.